RosaChoi/ruby-programming-challenges/README.md

 ![](multi-table.png)

 For an extra challenge, allow the user to specify the size of the multiplication table (3 x 10, 5 x 5, etc.)

+# Object Oriented Rock/Paper/Scissors

+Write a terminal based rock, paper, scissors game.
+You must use at least one class in your implementation.